cruidin/white-duck-says-hello/README.md

 * Instructions on how to use site (opens a modal)
 * Clickable logo that changes background colour
 * Clickable White Duck image in footer that randomly changes a bigger version of White Duck beside it
-* Footer with links to social media
+* Footer with links to social media and GitHub styled with Font Awesome

 Home page contains:
 * The main content: two boxes